 SELinux implements a Mandatory Access Control framework that allows the definition of fine-grained permissions for how subjects (i.e. processes) access objects (i.e. other processes, files, devices, ports, sockets); this improves security with respect to the traditional Discretionary Access Control, which defines accesses based on users and groups.
 Processes, files, and users have a security context structured as user:role:type:level e.g. unconfined_u:object_r:user_home_t:s0.
 The third field defines a type for files or a domain for processes.

+The security context of a file is stored in its extended attributes.
 The decisions SELinux takes about allowing or disallowing access are stored in the AVC (Access Vector Cache).

-SELinux creates a pseudo filesystem (SELinuxfs) containing commands used by the kernel for its operations; this filesystem is usually mounted on /selinux/or/sys/fs/selinux/.
+SELinux creates a pseudo filesystem (SELinuxfs) containing commands used by the kernel for its operations; this filesystem is usually mounted on /selinux/ or /sys/fs/selinux/.